Loriene Roy: Indigenous Librarianship

-Roy is an advocate of the advancement of library and information services to Indigenous people and her lecture,“As Long as the Rivers Flow: Continuing Efforts to Support and Advance Services with and for Indigenous Peoples,” was presented at the International Indigenous Librarians’ Forum in Auckland, Aotearoa/New Zealand in 2019.
+Roy is an advocate of the advancement of library and information services to Indigenous people and her lecture,"As Long as the Rivers Flow: Continuing Efforts to Support and Advance Services with and for Indigenous Peoples," was presented at the International Indigenous Librarians' Forum in Auckland, Aotearoa/New Zealand in 2019.

-The International Federation of Library Associations volume Indigenous Notions of Ownership and Libraries, Archives and Museums. for which Roy was editor, included her essay, "Who is Indigenous?"
+The International Federation of Library Associations volume Indigenous Notions of Ownership and Libraries, Archives and Museums. for which Roy was editor, included her essay, "Who is Indigenous?".

 Awards

-Roy has received many professional awards, including the 2006 ALA Equality Award; 2007 Library Journal "Mover & Shaker"; Outstanding 2002 Alumna from the University of Arizona’s School of Information Resources and Library Services; the Joe and Bettie Branson Ward Excellence Award for Research, Teaching, or Demonstration Activities that Contribute to Changes of Positive Value to Society; two Texas Exes Teaching Awards; and two James W. Vick Texas Excellence Awards for Academic Advisors.
+Roy has received many professional awards, including the 2006 American Library Association Equality Award; 2007 Library Journal "Mover & Shaker"; Outstanding 2002 Alumna from the University of Arizona's School of Information Resources and Library Services; the Joe and Bettie Branson Ward Excellence Award for Research, Teaching, or Demonstration Activities that Contribute to Changes of Positive Value to Society; two Texas Exes Teaching Awards; and two James W. Vick Texas Excellence Awards for Academic Advisors.

 In 2015 the American Indian Library Association honored Roy with the Distinguished Service Award.